How about a language learning software that learns you instead of you learning it?

 For example, if the verb in the Finnish sentence is in brown, its corresponding English verb will also be in brown.
 Learners are able to intuit, without explicit grammar rules, how the elements in the sentences translate from one language to another.
 Cool!

 Recaps, Reviews and Reinforcements

-As mentioned, redundancies are built into the whole system.
-In addition to the repetitions and drills in the lessons itself, there are reinforcement exercises in each chapter and unit.
-These make sure that the grammar and conversational goals have been successfully integrated by the student.
-(These goals are shown at the start of every lesson.)
+In addition to the repetitions and drills in the lesson itself, there are reinforcement exercises in each chapter and unit.
+These make sure that the goals shown at the beginning of every lesson have been successfully integrated by the student.

 The dashboard, which gives you everything you need to know at a single glance, shows your progress through the course so you can immediately pick up where you left off.
 The fact that you can also synchronize across devices means you won’t have any problems doing so.